KennethGHChan/PathFinderVisualizer/README.md

 # PathFinderVisualizer
-Utilizing the A* algorithm to find the shortest path visually
+Implementing the A* algorithm to find the shortest path visually